Age Structured Epidemic Model under Vaccination with Vector Transmission: Model Reduction

 Here, $W(x)$ and $Z(x)$ denote the compartments of non-vaccinated infected and non-vaccinated susceptible individuals of age $x$, respectively, while $X(x)$ and $Y(x)$ represent the compartments of vaccinated infected and vaccinated susceptible individuals of age $x$, respectively.
 Moreover, using definitions~\eqref{eq:tillp} and~\eqref{eq:tillq} together with expressions~\eqref{eq:p_til}, \eqref{eq:q_til}, and~\eqref{eq:wxyz}, we obtain

 At steady state, Eqs.~\eqref{eq:sm} and~\eqref{eq:im} yield

 where \(\Upsilon\) denotes the total infection pressure exerted by infected humans on susceptible mosquitoes and is defined by

-and $u^*$ and $v^*$ are the steady state representation of mosquito populations.
+The terms $u^*$ and $v^{\ast}$ are the steady-state representation of mosquito populations.
 Let us introduce the following notation:

 where the quantity $\tilde{\sigma}$ represents the average transmission rate from infected humans to mosquitoes, weighted by the densities of infected individuals across age and vaccination age.
 Due to isolation measures and the clean hospital environment, the infection pressure exerted by humans on mosquitoes is assumed to be small relative to the mosquito mortality rate, i.e., $\Upsilon/\rho \ll 1$.
+This assumption reflects relatively low human-to-mosquito transmission compared to mosquito mortality, consistent with controlled or hospital-based environments.
 Under this assumption, Eqs.~\eqref{eq:star} and~\eqref{eq:sigt} yield

 Next, evaluating Eqs.~\eqref{eq:nvi} and~\eqref{eq:std_nsi} at steady state, together with Eqs.~\eqref{eq:wxyz} and~\eqref{eq:ZYrel}, we obtain

 Analogously, the vaccinated infected individuals satisfy Eq.~\eqref{eq:vir}, where the first contribution on the right-hand side accounts for vaccine-induced protection and is approximated as